kyle-n/kyle-n.github.io/_posts/2015-11-13-fort-benning-couple-sue-surrender-dog.md

 The Tri County Rescue offers a 12-hour window in which owners who change their mind can take their dogs back.
 Furr said the Lechners did not receive a fair 12-hour period.

-The story, [originally reported by Fox 5 in Atlanta](http://www.fox5atlanta.com/news/46939711-story), has sparked a reaction that strikes the employees of the Tri County Rescue as misguided. [^2]

-[^2]: It looks like Fox 5 tried to get the rescue's side but they did not give it to them at the time.
-The backlash after the first story definitely changed staffs' minds.
+The story, [originally reported by Fox 5 in Atlanta](http://www.fox5atlanta.com/news/46939711-story), has sparked a reaction that strikes the employees of the Tri County Rescue as misguided. {% include footnote num="2" note="It looks like Fox 5 tried to get the rescue's side but they did not give it to them at the time.
+The backlash after the first story definitely changed staffs' minds." %}

 "The truth of the whole thing is completely different," said Andrea Hoffman, who works at the shelter.